daniel-nagy/fixed-table-header/README.md

 ## Restrictions

-* Your table must be wrapped in a div that determines the vertical scroll of your table.
+* Your table must be wrapped in a div that determines the vertical scroll of your table (you may use flex box).
-* Because the cloned header is compiled with the scope of the original header, if you have a directive with an isolated scope on the original header then `ngRepeat` will not work within the cloned header.
-* You can only have one `thead` element; however, your `thead` element may have multiple rows.
+* You may only have one `thead` element; however, your `thead` element may have multiple rows.

 #### Using With The Data Table Module